What Is a Plaintiff in a Lawsuit?

 Plaintiff or Claimant in a Civil Lawsuit

-The plaintiff is the person bringing a lawsuit to court, by filing a plea or motion.
+The plaintiff is the person bringing a lawsuit to court by filing a plea or motion.
 More frequently these days, in civil law cases, a plaintiff is often called a claimant.
 That is, the plaintiff or claimant is the person bringing a claim against another person.
-The term claimant is also used in arbitration cases.
+The term claimant is also used in arbitration cases and tort (negligence) cases.

 The terms "plaintiff" and "defendant" go back to medieval times when English common law practices came into being.
 The term "plaintiff" comes from the Old English for "aggrieved" or "plainant" and it has the same root as "complaint."

-The plaintiff in a criminal case, in its broadest sense, is "society as a whole."
-The plaintiff isn't the victim.
-Depending on the crime, the government entity that has jurisdiction is considered the plaintiff.
+In a civil case, the jurisdiction (what court the case is tried in) depends on the type of case and the location of the criminal case, and the government entity that has jurisdiction is considered the plaintiff.
 For example, kidnapping is a federal crime, so a federal prosecutor brings a case against the defendant and prosecutes it in federal court.

 Plaintiffs in Civil Litigation

 Most business litigation deals with civil law; that is, one party bringing a lawsuit against another party (a plaintiff bringing a suit against a defendant).
 A "party" in these cases can be an individual or a business or an organization (like a non-profit organization).

 Civil law has mostly to do with the failure of one party to do something or avoid doing something that causes harm to another person.
 This concept is sometimes called specific performance, meaning that the defendant has failed to perform a specific act.

 For instance, if one party (the defendant) fails to pay money owed to another party (the plaintiff), the plaintiff must go to court to get that money back.